Validation of the DESI-DR1 3x2-pt analysis: scale cut and shear ratio tests: Model Validation

 where $P_{\mo_i\mo_j}(k)$ is the cross-power spectrum of advected operators $\mo_i(k)$ and $\mo_j(k)$, and $b_{\mo_i}$ are bias coefficients corresponding to $\mo_i$.
 We assume that the bias parameters are different for each sample, and constant with redshift.
 We set linear bias values for each lens bin based on measured values from the \textsc{Buzzard v2.0} simulations \citep{2024OJAp....7E..57L, 2024arXiv241212548B}, and set non-linear bias values according to the relations in Table 3 of \cite{2022MNRAS.514.5443Z}.
 When making predictions using a linear bias model we use

 where $b_{1,\rm E} = b_{\delta}+1$.

 Additionally we express the matter power spectrum in the presence of baryonic effects as

 motivated by the standard counter-term included in one-loop calculations of the matter power spectrum, and modified with a Padé factor $R = 2\, h^{-1} \textrm{Mpc}$ to control the large-$k$ behavior similar to that used in \cite{2021JCAP...11..026S}. \cite{2024PhRvD.110j3518C} demonstrated the ability of this model to fit a range of baryonic scenarios to $k \sim 2 \, h \, \textrm{Mpc}^{-1}$.
 We use two options for $P^{\rm cdm}_{\rm mm}(k)$, one making use of the \textsc{aemulus $\nu$} matter power spectrum emulator without including any baryonic feedback effects, and the other using \textsc{hmcode2020} assuming $\log T_{\rm AGN}=7.8$.
 We additionally consider another case contaminating the \textsc{aemulus $\nu$} matter power spectrum predictions with baryons using $b_{\nabla^2 \rm m}=0.5$, which leads to a suppression of the matter power spectrum of $\sim10\%$ at $k = 1\, \, \textrm{Mpc}^{-1}$, and well approximates the suppression seen in the \textsc{cosmo-owls} $\log T_{\rm AGN}=8.5$ simulation \cite{2014MNRAS.441.1270L} to $k=2\, h \, \textrm{Mpc}^{-1}$.
+For the neutrino implementation, in \textsc{aemulus $\nu$} massive neutrinos are included as a separate particle species in the simulations, which interact gravitationally with CDM and baryons.
+For \textsc{hmcode2020}, the effects of neutrinos on the 1-halo and 2-halo power spectra are described by \cite{hmcode2020}.
+Briefly, neutrinos are included in the matter power spectrum which enters the 2-halo term, but do not contribute power to the 1-halo term.
 For all these cases, we assume the non-linear galaxy bias prescription described above when generating the contaminated data vectors.
 We focus our ensuing analysis on a case that includes all of these contaminating effects, noting that analysis of individual contaminations always produces a lower parameter offset relative to the baseline.

 We make predictions for correlation functions given these three dimensional power spectra by computing angular power spectra in the Limber approximation for cosmic shear and galaxy-galaxy lensing, and converting these to the relevant correlation functions using the curved-sky transformations described in \cite{2021arXiv210513548K}.
 When assuming a linear bias model and \textsc{hmcode2020} matter power spectrum, this pipeline reproduces the predictions of the fiducial pipeline in this work with $\Delta \chi^2\ll 1$.